 Working conditions and benefits

 In addition to low pay, migrant workers generally have to work long hours and have little job security.
-The 2017 NBS survey did not include data on working hours but in 2016, long-distance migrants worked on average 25.2 days a month, and 8.7 hours a day in 2015.
-The vast majority (85 percent) worked in excess of 44 hours per week, about the same levels as in 2015.
+The 2017 NBS survey did not include data on working hours but in 2016, long-distance migrants worked on average 25.2 days a month, and 8.7 hours a day in 2016.
+The vast majority (84 percent) worked in excess of 44 hours per week, about the same levels as in 2015.